pSahoo-456/ML-Craft-Mastering-Machine-Learning/Readme.md

 ---

-## 📌 What is ML-Mastery?
+## 📌 What is ML-Craft?

-**ML-Mastery** is a one-stop, beginner-to-advanced Machine Learning repository that teaches you all essential concepts—from data preprocessing to model deployment.
+**ML-Craft** is a one-stop, beginner-to-advanced Machine Learning repository that teaches you all essential concepts—from data preprocessing to model deployment.
 It’s built to help:

 - 🧑‍🎓 Beginners understand core ML techniques
 - 🧠 Intermediate learners master concepts through real-world projects